wintercms/docs/database-traits.md

 }
 ```

-You can change the column names used by declaring:
+You can change the column names used by defining the following constants on the model:

 ```php
 const PARENT_ID = 'my_parent_column';